bscotch/gms2-test/README.md

 Base struct that all harnesses should extend from

     ///@description Called before the execution of the test.
-    ///             Use this function to setup your fixtures and parameterized tests.
+	///             Use this function to setup your fixtures and parameterized tests. setup = function(){
-    ///             Only synchronous functions are supported.
-    function setup(){
 		// Override this function
 	}

 	///@description Called after the execution of the test.
-    ///             Use this function to clean up your fixtures and parameterized tests. function tear_down(){
+	///             Use this function to clean up your fixtures and parameterized tests. tear_down = function(){
 		// Override this function
 	}
 #### test
 Register a basic test with a name and a function to execute